Avon Products (AVP) How Do the Technical Vary?

 For Avon Products (NYSE:AVP) out of the analyst recommendations 1 analysts recommend stock a Buy, 1 rate the stock Outperform, 7 analysts recommend to Hold the stock, 1 rate Underperform and 1 analysts recommend the stock a Sell.

-Shares of Avon Products (NYSE:AVP) has a market capitalization of $1.03 Billion and its number of outstanding shares are 454.85 Million.
-During previous trade 2.58 Million shares of Avon Products (NYSE:AVP) exchanged hands whereas on average almost 3.49 Million shares has been traded.
+Shares of Avon Products (NYSE:AVP) has a market capitalization of $963.6 Million and its number of outstanding shares are 446.11 Million.
+During previous trade 4.19 Million shares of Avon Products (NYSE:AVP) exchanged hands whereas on average almost 3.44 Million shares has been traded.